 As the largest county in Ireland, Cork has so much to offer whether it be on land or sea with a wide range of activities, historical landmarks and points of interest situated not far from Cork City.
 Some highlights include the iconic Blarney Castle, Fota Wildlife Park, the culinary capital of Kinsale, the historical harbour town of Cobh and, of course, the rugged beauty of West Cork.

-Blarney Castle has long been famous because of the Blarney Stone but the less known Rock Close and castle grounds are well worth a visit in their own right.
 Many different gardens are to be found around the estate and exploration will be rewarded.
 There is a fern garden with the atmosphere of a tropical jungle to be found deep in the woods.
 The Poison Garden, adjacent to the battlements, contains an interesting and educational collection of deadly and dangerous plants from around the world.
+For more information visit: www.blarneycastle.ie.

 Our sister property, Fota Island Resort, is home to a stunning three-course championship Cork golf club and host to the 2014 Irish Open.
 As a guest of The Kingsley, you are eligble for competitive green fee rates.
 For more information, phone our Reservations department on +353 (0)21 480 0500.